qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 :func:`destroyEditCommand` method will remove the command and rollback all changes done while this command was active.

-To start editing mode, there is :func:`startEditing` method, to stop editing there are :func:`commitChanges` and :func:`rollback()` --- however normally you should not need these methods and leave this functionality to be triggered by the user.
+To start editing mode, there is :func:`startEditing()` method, to stop editing there are :func:`commitChanges()` and :func:`rollBack()` --- however normally you should not need these methods and leave this functionality to be triggered by the user.

-You can also use the :func:`edit()` function inside a `with` statement to wrap commit and rollback into a more semantic code block as shown in the example below:
+You can also use the :func:`with edit(layer)`-statement to wrap commit and rollback into a more semantic code block as shown in the example below:

 ::